MicrosoftDocs/entra-docs/docs/identity-platform/apple-sso-plugin.md

 :::image type="content" source="./media/apple-sso-plugin/device-mgmt-reqd.png" alt-text="Screenshot of a Conditional Access error message informing the user that the device must be managed before this resource can be accessed." lightbox="./media/apple-sso-plugin/device-mgmt-reqd.png":::

-This error will appear in Entra ID sign-in logs with the following details:
+This error will appear in Microsoft Entra ID sign-in logs with the following details:
 - **Sign-in error code:** `530003`
 - **Failure reason:** `Device is required to be managed to access this resource.`